antoine-coulon/effect-introduction/README.md

 - **No builtin interruption model.**

 Following what was said just before, Promises unfortunately don't have a built-in interruption model.
-There was one attempt to [introduce cancelation to Promises that was withdrawn](https://github.com/tc39/proposal-cancelable-promises) for some [unclear reasons](https://github.com/tc39/proposal-cancelable-promises/issues/70).
-My 2 cents is that it was because adding cancelation into Promises would have introduced too many changes, and the initial design constrained the evolution of the builtin features around Promises.
+There was one attempt to [introduce cancellation to Promises that was withdrawn](https://github.com/tc39/proposal-cancelable-promises) for some [unclear reasons](https://github.com/tc39/proposal-cancelable-promises/issues/70).
+My 2 cents is that it was because adding cancellation into Promises would have introduced too many changes, and the initial design constrained the evolution of the builtin features around Promises.

 In any case as of now, we are not able to cancel a Promise using the standard API.